 According to The Philosophical Gourmet Report (2014-15), a guide to choosing a philosophy graduate programme and rankings of the major programmes in the English-speaking world, the top philosophy graduate programmes in Australia are among the best in the world.
 In specialist areas, Australian departments again are prominent among the best in the world, especially in

-Australian graduate programmes tend to follow the British model of no coursework; the MA and PhD degree only require the completion of a thesis.
+Australian graduate programmes tend to follow the British model of no coursework; the MA and PhD degree only requires the completion of a thesis

 Even the few departments that have some coursework components do not place nearly as much emphasis on it as American programmes do.
 This can be both a disadvantage and an advantage.
 On the one hand, students often benefit from the broader training that an American coursework degree typically offers.